 We are Education

-A big part of what we do is share what we learn about fish, wildlife and habitat with the general public.
-Whether it's a magazine article written about invasive species, a facebook post talking about the differences between hunting and poaching, a local Kids Can Catch event or clicking through this website, we think it's important that you know all we've discovered.
+A big part of what we’ve done is share what we learn about fish, wildlife and habitat with the general public.
+Whether it's a magazine article written about invasive species, a Facebook post talking about the differences between hunting and poaching, a local Kids Can Catch event or clicking through this website, we think it's important that you know all we've discovered.
 We want to find more and more ways to keep the public involved in conservation.